vboyev-MSFT/defender-docs/defender-endpoint/address-unwanted-behaviors-mde.md

 ---
-title: Prevent unwanted behaviors in Microsoft Defender for Endpoint with exclusions, indicators, and other techniques
+title: Address unwanted behaviors in Microsoft Defender for Endpoint with exclusions, indicators, and other techniques
-description: Learn how to use exclusions, indicators, and other techniques prevent unwanted behaviors in Microsoft Defender for Endpoint.
+description: Learn how to use exclusions, indicators, and other techniques to address unwanted behaviors in Microsoft Defender for Endpoint.
 author: denisebmsft
 ms.author: deniseb
 manager: deniseb